How to convert your garage into a home office

 1. Clear out!
 Most of the time, a garage is used for storage and cars.
-If you’re renovating, you’ll probably need to clear a lot of stuff out.
+If you’re renovating, you’ll probably need to clear a lot of stuff out and you can look into the Silverline Systems website for ideas.
 Cars, lawnmowers, soccer balls and tools are all going to need to find a new home.
 It is feasible to keep some things in the garage, but it might not be the best idea to have all those things cluttering up your workstation.
 It can cause people, like clients, to make snap judgments about you, regardless of their truth.
 If you have clients that could drop by, you don’t want them walking into your garage and have it look like a garage.
 Try and make room for your work supplies, instead of just your home supplies.

 2. Let the light in.
 There aren’t too many garages that have a lot of natural light.
 Windows and skylights aren’t exactly top priority for the area.
 However, you might want to consider having some windows or skylights added.
 In fact, you could replace your old garage door with a new one that has windows.
 This can actually kill two birds with one stone, since you’re able to give your office an updated, more professional look, as well as get some light in there.